flot/flot-plugins/docs/NationalInstruments/flot-annotations.md

 **padding** The padding of the text inside the box

-**defaultxaxis** The 1 based index of the x axis which the absolute coordinates are relative to
+**xaxis** The 1 based index of the x axis which the absolute coordinates are relative to

-**defaultyaxis** The 1 based index of the y axis which the absolute coordinates are relative to
+**yaxis** The 1 based index of the y axis which the absolute coordinates are relative to

 ```